 To allow for the highest possible accuracy and repeatability, it is essential that the weigh station conveyor and scale base are extremely stable.
-Once the weigh station has been mounted in place, check to insure that the scale base, scale base lid, and conveyor do not rock, tip, or appear unstable.
+Once the weigh station has been mounted in place, check to insure that the scale assembly, mounting base and support stand do not rock, tip, or appear unstable.
 If any form of instability is detected, take the time to remove components one by one until you find the problem.
-Any support structure used with the weigh station should also be checked for stability.
-If the stand moves, twists, wobbles, or appears unstable in any way, provide additional cross and knee bracing wherever possible to achieve complete stability.
-Stability of the stand can be easily checked by running the weigh station and surrounding conveyors, running product across the conveyors, and by stopping the conveyors.
-If the stand or weigh station conveyor appear to be moving, rocking, tipping, twisting, or shaking during any of these events, it will be necessary to correct the problem before using the checkweigher.